AriFordsham/GHCWiki/sebastian-and-simon.md

 - `data PmCt = TyCt .. | TmCt ...`; then `addPmCt :: Delta -> PmCt -> DsM Delta`
   - Type evidence only in bulk lists, so `addPmCt` doesn't really make sense.
 It should be `addPmCts`, taking a bag of `PmCt`s.

-- When we have `Delta = Delta (Bag Theta)`, we can actually use the Covered set as a `Delta` for "long distance info"
+- When we have `newtype Deltas = Deltas (Bag Delta)`, we can actually use the Covered set as a `Delta` for "long distance info"
   - No more just positive info and the `computeCovered` duplication can go away
   - Performance-wise, we should be fine with !1752